-Inomin owns a 100% interest in the 7,528 hectare Beaver Magnesium-Nickel-Chromium-Cobalt property located in British Columbia, Canada
+Inomin owns a 100% interest in the 7,528 hectare Beaver magnesium-nickel property located in British Columbia, Canada

 The Beaver property is situated in south-central BC, 15 kilometres east of the Gibraltar mine, the second largest open-pit copper mine in Canada.
-The property has excellent infrastructure including paved and forestry service roads allowing easy access to all parts of the property.
+The property has excellent infrastructure including roads and railway, and is near hydro-electric power.

-Inomin's inaugural drilling program hit significant mineralization in all drill holes including 252.1 metres grading 20.6% magnesium, 0.16% nickel, and 0.33% chromium.
+Inomin's inaugural drilling program hit significant mineralization in all drill holes including 252.1 metres grading 20.6% magnesium and 0.16% nickel.
 All holes ended in mineralization leaving the discoveries open to expansion in all directions.

 Multiple Large Targets